robinho46/sendMailTestRepo/README.md

 # sendMailTestRepo
+A test repo for the course DD2480 Software Engineering Fundamentals.
-A test repo to test the sendEmailNotification
+Lab2-CI: repo to test the sendEmailNotification method